Desmic quartic surfaces in arbitrary characteristic: Cubic surfaces and desmic quartic surfaces

 To find 12 double points, we use \eqref{humbert}.
 Let $f:=qw+xyz = 0$ be the equation of $F$.
 We find

 The tangent plane to $F$ at a point $[x_0,y_0,z_0,w_0]$ is given by equation

 This implies that the intersection points $V(f,f_x,f_y)$ are the points where the lines $V(t_0z+t_1w)$ are tangent to $F$.
 Each of the sixteen lines from above intersects the cubic surface at three points.
 The points are the intersection points with the three lines lying in each irreducible component of the plane-pair intersecting along this line.
 This irreducible component is a tritangent plane containing one of the lines $\ell_1,\ell_2,\ell_3$, for example, the line $V(z,w)$.
-It follows that these points belong to $V(f,f_x,f_y)$, and hence, they are double points of the Steinerian quartic $Q$. \end{proof}
+It follows that these points belong to $V(f,f_x,f_y)$, and hence, they are double points of the Steinerian quartic $Q$.
+The fact that the configuration of points and lines is isomorphic to the Reye configuration follows from the next theorem. \end{proof}

 The following theorem is due to Humbert.
 We give it another proof.

 \begin{theorem} The quartic surface $Q$ associated with a tritangent plane of a smooth cubic surface $F$ is isomorphic to a desmic quartic surface. \end{theorem}